Compliance Management

 • Internal controls are activities such as Firewall Reviews, Laptop Encryption, Access rights audits etc.

-The important thing to understand at this point is that you implement eramba by:
+The important thing to understand at this point is that you implement eramba by doing two very important things:

 • First tell what problems your organisation has.

-• Then for each one of these problems, what solutions exist in your organisation.
+• Then for each one of these problems, ask yourself what solutions (Internal Controls and Policies) exist in your organisation.
+If there are no solutions what do you want to do next (Projects & Exceptions)

 Reflecting Reality